Last Updated on June 12, 2022

 This post contains affiliate links.

 Spring and Aldi are synonymous with camping supplies: tents, bedding, backpacks, lighting, and the occasional wearable sleeping bag.
 They’re all Special Buys (Aldi Finds), which means they’re here until they’re sold out, not to be seen again until next spring.

 In the camping supplies department, the bedding has to be one of the grocer’s more robust segments.
 Want a cot?
 You can find it.
 Want a self-inflating sleeping mat and pillow?
 You can find both.
 Want an air mattress?
 Yep, you can find that, too.

 Want a hammock?
-Same answer.The Adventuridge Travel Hammock, which retails for $14.99, comes in an unassuming little bag.
-The bag’s contents include the hammock itself, two carabiners attached to the hammock, two ropes, a manual, and a warranty card.
-The warranty, incidentally, is two years.
+Same answer.The Adventuridge Travel Hammock retails for $14.99, which is less than most other travel hammocks out there.
+It comes in an unassuming little bag which contains the hammock itself, two carabiners attached to the hammock, two ropes, a manual, and a warranty card.
+The warranty, incidentally, is for two years.

 One of the first things you learn when unpacking the hammock is that the bag actually is the hammock.
 Much like the foldable duffle bag, the hammock bag turns into an attached storage bag when the hammock is completely unfolded, and it’s used to stuff the hammock in when packed.
 It’s a nifty design, and it helps to make sure you’ve got at least one thing — the bag — that you’re not going to lose.

 Setup isn’t overly complicated.
 The two enclosed black and red ropes (“guy lines”) are wrapped around two nearby trees, looping each guy line through a pre-stitched end loop that helps to affix the guy lines to the tree.
 The ropes are then each attached to the hammock by way of the carabiners.
 Helpfully, each of the guy lines has multiple loops along the length of the guy line, so you can hook the guy line into the carabiner at whatever length you need to create a tight fit.